Nordictrack RW500 vs RW900: Which Rower Should You Choose? Which Is Better?

 But wait—speaking of costs—you might be wondering whether it is worth it to buy a product that is going to come with a long-term monthly fee.

 You can still use your RW900 (or RW500, for that matter) without an iFit subscription, but your workout options will be a lot more limited.
+I mean, same way you can use some exercise bikes or treadmills without the extra subscriptions, but only miss out on the additional perks.

 So, if you are going to buy one of these rowing machines, you almost certainly are going to plan on keeping up your subscription over the long term.